 Accordingly, on the above basis, no amount can be paid to the Gayatri Projects Limited and infact GPL has to indemnify the SPV.
-Accordingly, no amount is due to GPL from the SPV and the same are being written back in the books of accounts of the Company.
+Accordingly, no amount is due to GPL from the SPV and the same are being written back in the books of accounts of the Company in FY 2021-22.
 The details are as below: